February 11, 2022

 - Request employees to report suspicious emails and activities that might compromise network security.

 - Ensure that you have a clean system ready to restore, perhaps involving a complete reimage of a system or a full restore from a clean backup.

 - Establish a comprehensive and integrated communications plan to inform both internal and external audiences on incidents in a rapid, accurate and consistent fashion.

 The detection phase of security incident response and IR planning involves monitoring, detecting, alerting, and reporting on security events.
 This includes identifying known, unknown, and suspect threats—those that appear malicious in nature, but not enough data is available at the time of discovery to make a determination either way.

 When a lead, threat, or security incident is detected, your incident response team should immediately (if not automatically with the help of cyber incident response software) collect and document additional info—forensic evidence, artifacts, and code samples—to determine the severity, type, and danger of the incident, and store that data for use in prosecuting the attacker(s) at a later point in time.

 - Develop a proactive detection strategy based on tools that can automatically scan your physical and virtual hosts, systems, and servers for any vulnerable applications, identities, or accounts.

 - Consider traditional solutions such as Endpoint Detection and Response (EDR) platforms, Next-gen antivirus (NGAV) software, or User/Entity Behavior Analytics (UEBA/UBA) tools to detect malware.

-- Immediately contain systems, networks, data stores and devices to minimise the breadth of the incident and isolate it from causing wide-spread damage.
+- Immediately contain systems, networks, data stores and devices to minimize the breadth of the incident and isolate it from causing wide-spread damage.

 - Determine if any sensitive data has been stolen or corrupted and, if so, what the potential risk might be to your business.